 Unique Education – WWI offers education in key verticals for the first time ever in India, namely:

-a.
-Producing – WWI started India’s first programme for Producers (in 2006).

 b.
-MBA in Media & Entertainment – started India’s first MBA in Media & Entertainment (in 2008).
+Producing – WWI started India’s first Producing programme in 2006.

 c.
-Content Creation, Audience Development & Monetisation for YouTube – India’s only institute running this Google-certified specialised training.
+MBA in Media & Entertainment – started India’s first MBA in Media & Entertainment in 2008.

 d.
-3D Stereoscopic Filmmaking – the only school to have a complete 3D Stereoscopic Filmmaking pipeline, from camera to screen (since 2010).
+Content Creation, Audience Development & Monetisation for YouTube – India’s only institute running this Google-certified specialised training, since 2015.

 e.
+3D Stereoscopic Filmmaking – the only school to have had a complete 3D stereoscopic filmmaking pipeline, from camera to screen.

-Media Studies at the high school level – WWI-created Media Studies programs have been rolled out, through the CBSE Board, in hundreds of CBSE schools across the country (in 2010).
+Media Studies at the high school level – WWI-created Media Studies programmes have been rolled out, through the CBSE Board, in hundreds of CBSE schools across the country (in 2010).

 WWI is rated in 2015 by Forbes India as among the ‘Top Institutes of Influence’ globally.